GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 - $cal(S), cal(A), P$, $cal(R)$ and $gamma$ describe the underlying #acr("MDP");
 - $Omega$ is the observation space; and
 - $O: cal(S) times cal(A) -> Pi (Omega)$ is the _observability function_ which maps all state-action pairs to a probability distribution over the observation space $Omega$.
-  $O(s', a, o)$ denotes the probability of making observation $o$ given that the agent took action $a$ and landed in state $s'$.
+  $O(s' | a, o)$ denotes the probability of making observation $o$ given that the agent took action $a$ and landed in state $s'$.
 This definition and its notations have been borrowed from Leslie Kaelbling et al. @kaelbling_planning_1998.
-She, along with her research group, has conducted groundbreaking work related to the comprehension and use of #acr("POMDP"), in particular in robotics.
+She, along with her research group, has conducted groundbreaking work related to the comprehension and use of #acr("POMDP")s, in particular in robotics.
 From her original work on this topic, _Acting Optimally in Partially Observable Stochastic Domains_ @cassandra_acting_1994 in 1994 Kaelbling has published several papers exploring how to efficiently solve partially observable environments problems
 @cassandra_acting_1996
 @theocharous_approximate_2003